 Bryan used the premise of a cannibal and a police investigator as a commentary of good and evil, which forms the core of all mythological scriptures.
-The series became a vehicle of psychoanalysis through Daedalian visual metaphors; pushing the themes into archetypal territories.
+The series became a vehicle for psychoanalysis through Daedalian visual metaphors; pushing the themes into archetypal territories.
 This is what, I think, made the show larger than life: it's the way it encapsulated the inner workings of individual and collective consciousness.

 Humankind's desire to understand ourselves is perhaps the oldest quest to exist.
 Art in infinite ways has facilitated that, making it a necessity in one's evolution.
 To homegrown artist Ayushi Patni, revelations of the self come in colours.
 Her practice explores the intersections of mythology, science fiction, and the inner landscapes of human experience; reflecting the interplay between the microcosm and macrocosm and depicting how the smallest elements of existence can mirror the grander structures of the universe.
 Ayushi's psychic maps that are built by abstract forms, precision, balance, symmetry, spatial possibilities, vivid palettes and colourful interpretations, invite the viewers into an exploration of their mind's mysteries.